tramung/SENG265/README.md

 # SENG265
-Software Engineering Methods at the University of Victoria The course provides an introduction to tools and techniques to promote programming productivity and software quality.
+Software Engineering Methods at the University of Victoria.
+The course provides an introduction to tools and techniques to promote programming productivity and software quality.
 Topics include:
 * Linux command-line basics
 * Multi-version software development
 * Software documentation